 Photos from this trip can be found here.

-Getting to Minotaur Lake was not a problem since the trail hadn’t been completely buried in the snow.
-The slope was steep alright, a great workout in itself.
-Again, I used spikes for traction once we hit the snow at around 4,000’ all the way to the summit.
-More snow once we reached the lake, and it was all scramble from that point on.
+No issues getting to Minotaur Lake as trail hadn’t all been covered in snow.
+The trail was steep and a good workout in itself.
+I used spikes for traction once we hit full snow coverage from 4,000’ all the way to the summit.
+More snow once we reached the lake where we started the actual scramble.

-It was really windy on the summit and we dodged the wind by crouching behind some big rocks.
-The weather was awesome all the way.
+Very windy on the summit, but we were able to dodge the wind by crouching behind big rocks.
+We had awesome weather all day.

 Access: Minotaur Lake Trailhead